 Aluminium is used in vaccines in the form of salts such as aluminium hydroxide, aluminium phosphate, and potassium aluminium sulphate.
 Aluminium salts are an important component of vaccines since they act as adjuvants, strengthening and lengthening the immune response to the vaccine.

 Aluminium can be harmful in large quantities.
-However, the amount of aluminium present in vaccines is very small.
+However, the amount of aluminium present in vaccines is very small (less than 2 milligrams of the salts, and less than a milligram of actual aluminium).
 Although vaccination does result in a temporary increase in the amount of aluminium in the body of infants, this is not a lasting effect, since the body gets rid of most of the aluminium in just a few days.
 There is no evidence that this causes any risk to babies and children.
 Aluminium is also found naturally in breast milk, formula milk, some foods and drinking water, and small amounts accumulate in children’s bodies as a result.
 Two studies from 2002 and 2011 compared the impact of aluminium from diet and vaccines in infants.
 Both of these found that the total amount of aluminium absorbed from both sources is significantly less than the recommended safe maximum amount.
 The 2011 study concluded that 'the benefits of using vaccines containing aluminium adjuvant outweigh any theoretical concerns'.